juju4/ansible-zeek/README.md

 * At May 2016, kitchen tests are validated.
 Travis still have issues (Read-only filesystem.
 Huh?) and some ansible variable (ansible_default_ipv4) not set
 * role is not idempotent, mostly broctl
 * "Error bro: capstats failed (Host 127.0.0.1 is not alive)" (/opt/bro/logs/stats/stats.log)
+* Monit: bro_rc and bro process falls in "Not monitored" state so no automatic restart

 ## License